 Logistic regression, also known as binary logit and binary logistic regression, is a particularly useful predictive modeling technique, beloved in both the machine learning and the statistics communities.
 It is used to predict outcomes involving two options (e.g., buy versus not buy).

-In this article I explain how to interpret the standard outputs from logistic regression, focusing on those that allow us to work out whether the model is good, and how it can be improved.
-These outputs are pretty standard and can be extracted from all the major data science and statistics tools (R, Python, Stata, SAS, SPSS, Displayr, Q).
-In this article, I review prediction accuracy, pseudo r-squareds, AIC, the table of coefficients, and analysis of variance.
+In this article, I explain how to interpret the standard outputs from logistic regression, focusing on those that allow us to work out whether the model is good, and how it can be improved.
+These outputs are pretty standard and can be generated by all major data science and statistics tools (R, Python, Stata, SAS, SPSS, Displayr, Q).
+In this article, I review prediction accuracy, pseudo-r-squareds, AIC, the coefficient table, and analysis of variance.

 Prediction accuracy

 The most basic diagnostic of a logistic regression is predictive accuracy.
-To understand this we need to look at the prediction-accuracy table (also known as the classification table, hit-miss table, and confusion matrix).
+To understand this, we need to look at the prediction-accuracy table (also known as the classification table, hit-miss table, and confusion matrix).
 The table below shows the prediction-accuracy table produced by Displayr's logistic regression.
-At the base of the table, you can see the percentage of correct predictions is 79.05%.
-This tells us that for the 3,522 observations (people) used in the model, the model correctly predicted whether or not somebody churned 79.05% of the time.
+At the base of the table, you can see that the percentage of correct predictions is 79.05%.
+This tells us that, for the 3,522 observations (people) used in the model, the model correctly predicted whether someone churned 79.05% of the time.
 Is this a good result?
 The answer depends a bit on context.
 In this case, 79.05% is not quite as good as it might sound.

 Starting with the No row of the table, we can see that 2,301 people did not churn and were correctly predicted not to have churned, whereas only 274 people who did not churn were predicted to have churned.
-If you hover your mouse over each of the cells of the table you see additional information, which computes a percentage telling us that the model accurately predicted non-churn for 83% of those that did not churn.
+If you hover your mouse over each table cell, you see additional information that shows a percentage indicating that the model accurately predicted non-churn for 83% of those who did not churn.
 So far so good.

 Now, look at the second row.
-It shows us that among people who did churn, the model was only marginally more likely to predict they churned than did not churn (i.e., 483 versus 464).
-So, among people who did churn, the model only correctly predicts that they churned 51% of the time.
+It shows that among people who churned, the model was only marginally more likely to predict they churned than not (i.e., 483 versus 464).
+So, among people who churned, the model correctly predicted churn only 51% of the time.

-If you sum up the totals of the first row, you can see that 2,575 people did not churn.
-However, if you sum up the first column, you can see that the model has predicted that 2,765 people did not churn.
+If you sum the first row, you can see that 2,575 people did not churn.
+However, if you sum the first column, you can see that the model predicted 2,765 people did not churn.
 What's going on here?
 As most people did not churn, the model can get some easy wins by defaulting to predicting that people do not churn.
 There is nothing wrong with the model doing this.
 It is the optimal thing to do.
-But, it is important to keep this in mind when evaluating the accuracy of any predictive model.
-If the groups being predicted are not of equal size, the model can get away with just predicting people are in the larger category, so it is always important to check the accuracy separately for each of the groups being predicted (i.e., in this case, churners and non-churners).
-It is for this reason that you need to be skeptical when people try and impress you with the accuracy of predictive models; when predicting a rare outcome it is easy to have a model that predicts accurately (by making it always predict against the rare outcome).
+But it is important to keep this in mind when evaluating the accuracy of any predictive model.
+If the groups being predicted are not of equal size, the model can get away with just predicting that people are in the larger category, so it is always important to check the accuracy separately for each group (i.e., churners and non-churners).
+It is for this reason that you need to be skeptical when people try to impress you with the accuracy of predictive models; when predicting a rare outcome, it is easy for a model to predict accurately (by always predicting against the rare outcome).

 Out-of-sample prediction accuracy

-The accuracy discussed above is computed based on the same data that is used to fit the model.
-A more thorough way of assessing prediction accuracy is to perform the calculation using data not used to create the model.
-This tests whether the accuracy of the model is likely to hold up when used in the "real world".
-The table below shows the prediction accuracy of the model when applied to 1,761 observations that were not used when fitting the logistic regression.
+The accuracy discussed above is computed using the same data used to fit the model.
+A more thorough way to assess prediction accuracy is to perform the calculation using data not used to train the model.
+This tests whether the model's accuracy is likely to hold up in the "real world".
+The table below shows the model's prediction accuracy when applied to 1,761 observations not used during logistic regression.
 The good news here is that in this case, the prediction accuracy has improved a smidge to 79.1%.
 This is a bit of a fluke.
-Typically we would expect to see a lower prediction accuracy when assessed out-of-sample - often substantially lower.
+Typically, we would expect lower out-of-sample prediction accuracy, often substantially lower.

 R-squared and pseudo-r-squared

-The footer of the table below shows that the r-squared for the model is 0.1898.
-This is interpreted in exactly the same way as with the r-squared in linear regression, and it tells us that this model only explains 19% of the variation in churning.
+The footer of the table below shows that the model's R-squared is 0.1898.
+This is interpreted exactly as the R-squared in linear regression, and it tells us that this model explains only 19% of the variation in churning.

-Although the r-squared is a valid computation for logistic regression, it is not widely used as there are a variety of situations where better models can have lower r-squared statistics.
+Although the R-squared is a valid statistic for logistic regression, it is not widely used, as there are many situations in which better models can have lower R-squared values.
 A variety of pseudo-r-squared statistics are used instead.
 The footer for this table shows one of these, McFadden's rho-squared.
-Like r-squared statistics, these statistics are guaranteed to take values from 0 to 1, where a higher value indicates a better model.
-The reason that they are preferred over traditional r-squared is that they are guaranteed to get higher as the fit of the model improves.
+Like r-squared statistics, these statistics take values from 0 to 1, with higher values indicating a better model.
+They are preferred over traditional R-squared because they are guaranteed to increase as the model's fit improves.
 The disadvantage of pseudo-r-squared statistics is that they are only useful when compared to other models fit to the same data set (i.e., it is not possible to say if 0.2564 is a good value for McFadden's rho-squared or not).

 AIC